yegorvk/index_arena/README.md

 ## Heterogeneous

-Supports allocating values of all statically sized non-ZST types, which is especially useful in scenarios where you have tree-like data structures with different node types.
+Supports allocating values of all `Sized` types as well slices and strings.
+This is particularly useful in scenarios where you have tree-like data structures with different node types.

 ## Statically guaranteed safety